 Before an ALTE Institutional Affiliate can submit their application to undergo an ALTE audit and become an ALTE Full/Associate Member, they need to attend at least two ALTE events (conferences, SIG meetings, courses), and at least one of them needs to be one of the biannual ALTE meeting and conferences.

 Attending ALTE events and actively participating in the life of the Association is an important part of being an ALTE Institutional affiliate and this will be taken into account by the Executive Committee when reviewing the applications to become ALTE Full/Associate Member.
-Furthermore, it is not possible to apply for an ALTE audit until at least one of the representatives of the organisation has attended the Orientation to ALTE Audit System session – failure to attend the ‘Orientation to the ALTE Audit System’ session will delay the process of applying for the ALTE audit, which is a pre-requisite to become an ALTE Full/Associate Member.
+Furthermore, it is not possible to start the procedure to apply for ALTE full/associate membership, as per point 3 below, until at least one of the representatives of the organisation has attended the Orientation to ALTE Audit System session – failure to attend the ‘Orientation to the ALTE Audit System’ session will delay the process of applying for the ALTE audit, which is a pre-requisite to become an ALTE Full/Associate Member.

 Before any organisation can apply for ALTE Full/Associate Membership status, the Executive Committee will check that this organisation: